Mimosa, in winter, bears exceptional fragrant, bright gold yellow flowers.

 Exposure – full sun

-Proper planting of the mimosa tree, its pruning and the care you’ll give it will help you have a magnificent mimosa tree, whether in pots or in the ground in the garden.
+Proper planting of the winter mimosa tree, its pruning and the care you’ll give it will help you have a magnificent mimosa tree, whether in pots or in the garden.

 Mimosa is planted preferably in spring or in fall in a sunny spot and, ideally, sheltered from wind.